FOREX-Yen in vogue as oil rout sparks risk aversion

 “But I would be a bit cautious about extrapolating too much so early in the year.
 This dip in risk appetite is likely to be temporary, and we should see the dollar recover against the yen and expect the euro to head lower.”

-A fall in U.S. Treasury yields also undermined the dollar versus the yen, with 10-year yields diving 14 basis points in just two sessions.
-But traders said expectations the U.S. labour market was recovering were likely to limit a sharper drop in yields.
+A sharp fall in U.S. Treasury yields also undermined the dollar versus the yen, with 10-year yields diving 14 basis points in just two sessions.
+But traders said expectations that the U.S. labour market was recovering were likely to limit a sharper drop in U.S. yields.

+“The key theme of monetary policy divergence remains firmly in place, and I don’t see the dollar declining much more against the yen,” said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

-The euro fell to $1.1895, not far from the $1.1860 area hit on Monday, a level not seen since early 2006.
+The euro last traded at $1.1935, not far from the $1.1860 area hit on Monday, a level not seen since early 2006.
 Constant chatter of a Greek exit from the euro zone further sapped confidence in the currency.

-Economic data did little to lift the sentiment towards the euro.
-Both services and composite purchasing managers’ index from the euro zone were lower than expected.

-A slide in crude oil prices hurt commodity currencies such as the Norwegian crown, which hit a three-week low of 7.7616 crowns per dollar.
-The crown was also hurt by weak PMI data, edging towards a 12-year low of 7.8558 against the dollar struck in December.
+A slide in crude oil prices hurt commodity currencies such as the Norwegian crown, which hit a three-week low of 7.6910 crowns per dollar.
+Buffeted by a drop in oil prices, the Norwegian currency had slid to a 12-year low of 7.8558 crowns against the dollar in December.

-“This morning’s PMI release has attracted more broad market attention with short Norwegian crown trade emerging as a favourite trade,” Josh O‘Byrne, currency strategist at Citi, said.